DJUltis/toot-toot-engineering/toot-toot-toolbox/MyMentalPalaceDB.md

   - @LAT0LON0
 preview:
   @LAT0LON0: "You arrive at the North Pole of meaning.
 A lantern, a signpost, and the first thread."
+agent_note: "Interpret DB-action language as edits to the current cursor selection, DB properties, or records.
+If selection is ambiguous, ask or select the most recently updated match and state the assumption."
 dot: |
   digraph Cursor {
     rankdir=LR;